The 11th Annual PADI Women’s Dive Day on 19 July, 2025 is almost here!

 Whatever your dive experience level, there is always a way to move onwards and upwards.

 Are you trying scuba for the first time with a PADI Discover Scuba Diving experience?
 On Women’s Dive Day, you can meet a female certified diver who will give you the motivation to take the plunge and become a PADI certified diver yourself.
 Advanced divers will meet Rescue Divers.
 Rescue Divers will meet Divemasters, and Divemasters will meet female Instructors.
 Whatever level you are, you will likely meet your scuba mentor.
 Isn’t that exciting?
-I know that this year will be the year for me to be inspired to become a PADI Sidemount Diver

 You’ll Encourage More Women to Dive

-Diving used to be almost completely male-dominated, with over 90% of divers being men, and very little gear for available to women.
+Diving used to be almost completely male-dominated, with over 90% of divers being men, and very little gear available for women.
 But we’ve caught up a lot, and now women make up about 40% of all recreational scuba certifications.
 We’d still love to see that number reach 50/50, and I hope Women’s Dive Day can be part of closing the gap.
 The event has been growing each year, so let’s set a new record and get even more people experiencing the underwater world.
-And if you can’t make it to an event, you can still promote the cause by telling your friends about it or checking out articles about some of our amazing PADI Women
+And if you can’t make it to an event, you can still promote the cause by telling your friends about it or checking out articles about some of our amazing PADI Women.

 Get Involved with Your Local Dive Scene